maldonadojsm/Hive/README.md

 # Hive-MVP
-Physician Collaborative Environment using Java Spring Boot and React
+Medical Collaborative Environment using Java Spring Boot and React